 How to use pattern matching

 You can now use pattern matching to further refine your shipping rules.
 Pattern matching is when a given sequence is checked to see if it contains certain characters.
-This is particularly useful for shipping rules related to postcodes or for ranges of numbers such as in product SKUs or order numbers.
+This is particularly useful for shipping rules related to postal codes or for ranges of numbers such as product SKUs or order numbers.

 To use pattern matching, select Pattern matching as the determination for your condition.
-Enter your characters in the pattern matching field, then apply one of four patterns as noted below directly after:
+Enter your characters in front or after the pattern character in the following way:

-For example, in London there are four types of postcode area: W, E, S and N. If you want to apply a shipping rule for London, but which will only apply to addresses in the W postcode area, you could apply the below rule:
+Example: In London there are four types of postcode area: W, E, S, and N. If you want to apply a shipping rule for London, but which will only apply to addresses in the W postcode area, you could apply the below rule:

 Match any or all conditions